OCHA-DAP/hdx-python-utilities/doc/main.md

 ## Retrieving files

+The `Retrieve` class inherits from `BaseDownload` which specifies a number of standard methods that all downloaders should have: `download_file`, `download_text`, `download_yaml`, `download_json` and `get_tabular_rows`.

+Note that a single `Retrieve` object cannot be used in parallel: each download operation must be completed before starting the next.
+For example, you will get an error if you try to call `get_tabular_rows` twice with different urls to get two iterators, then afterwards iterate through those iterators.
+The first iteration must be completed before obtaining another iterator.

 When you download a file, you can opt to download from the web as usual or download from the web and and save for future reuse or use the previously downloaded file.
 The advantage is this is all handled in the class so you don't need to do lots of if-else